mhall-simon/sdac-training/README.md

 1. Go to Google Colab in Your Browser (Chrome Recommended): colab.research.google.com

-2. On launch screen, navigate to tab **GitHub**, then paste following link for training notebook: [INSERT LINK]
+2. On launch screen, navigate to tab **GitHub**, then enter my username *mhall-simon* into the search bar.

-If You Don't See The Screen Below, Go To *File > Open Notebook*
+If you don't see the launch screen, go to *file > open notebook*

+3. Select the repository *mhall-simon/sdac-training* from the dropdown that appears, and leave the branch at *main*

+4. To make sure everything is working before training, select the notebook at *notebooks/sample.ipynb* and open it.

+5. Run the code cell by pushing the play button to make sure everything works!
+If you're on Colab, it should!!